mbdevpl/ingit/README.rst

 .. code:: bash

-    ingit register [--tags TAG ...]
-[PATH]
+    ingit register [PATH] [--tags TAG ...]

 The initial configuration is set according to basic repository information: its root directory name becomes "name" and its currently configured remotes become "remotes".
 You can edit the configuration manually afterwards.

 The final "path" to the repository stored in the configuration depends on the ``repos_path`` in runtime configuation.
 The configured "path" will be:

 *   resolved absolute path if there is no ``repos_path`` configured or repository path is outside of the ``repos_path``;
 *   resolved relative path to the ``repos_path``, if the repository path is within it;
 *   nothing (i.e. not stored) if the if the repository is stored directly in ``repos_path`` (i.e. there are no intermediate directories).

 Behaviour of storing relative/no paths in some cases is implemented to make configuration file much less verbose in typical usage scenarios.
 To prevent this behaviour, and force all repository paths to be absolute, simply set the ``repos_path`` in your runtime configuraion to JSON ``null``.

 Use ``PATH`` to provide the path to root directory of repository.
 If not provided, current working directory is used.

 Use ``--tags`` to provide tags for this repository, they will be added to the initial configuration.
 Tags have no other effect than making repository filtering easier.

 ``ingit foreach``
 ------------------

-TODO.
+The given command is executed in a shell in working directory of each project.

 ``ingit clone``
 ---------------

 Execute ``git clone <remote-url> --recursive --orign <remote-name> <path>``, where values of ``<path>`` and ``<remote-...>`` are taken from default remote configuration of the repository.

 After cloning, add all remaining configured remotes to the repository and fetch them.

 For example, if repository configuration is as follows: